AdamBoley/Project-Beergate/README.md

     All Done

 - Remove unused AllAuth URLS in urls.py, keep views and templates - done
+- add more content to index cards to better reflect any sorting that has been applied - done

 In progress:
 - Review and update Bootstrap card structure for non-AllAuth templates: